smaht-dac/smaht-portal/docs/source/getting_started.rst

 Data Submission via Excel Spreadsheet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Uploading metadata and associated data files to the SMaHT data portal can be done using a software tool called ``smaht-submitr``.
+Uploading metadata and associated data files to SMaHT data portal can be done using a software tool called ``smaht-submitr``.
 This is a Python based command-line tool which is distributed on PyPi.
 The metadata is represented by an Excel spreadsheet (also called a `workbook`) which contains a number of sheets (also called `worksheets`).

 Such Excel metadata workbooks: